jacobhm98/jacobhm98.github.io/content/posts/chess_mcp.md

 ### Relating my findings to the illusion of thinking

-I think my limited sample roughly supports the conclusions of apple's research team's criticisms.
+I think my very limited sample roughly supports the conclusions of apple's research team's criticisms.
 In a problem space of sufficient complexity where the LLMs need to rationalize their way to an out-of-training-set solution, they rapidly fall apart.

 ### Relating this to the illusion of the illusion of thinking